creatis-myriad/GENESIS/README.md

 #### Configure your credentials

 The recommended way to configure your W&B credentials is to expose them as environment variables (see [W&B's documentation on this](https://docs.wandb.ai/guides/track/environment-variables/)).
-You can do this by copying the [`.env.example`](.env.example) file to a new `.env` file (which will be ignored by Git) and filling in your W&B credentials.
+You can do this by copying the
+[`configs/local/example.yaml`](src/genesis/configs/local/example.yaml) to a new `default.yaml` (which will be ignored by Git) and filling in your W&B credentials.

-You don't have to do anything more than that, as the project is configured to automatically load environment variables from the `.env` file when executing the scripts.
+You don't have to do anything more than that, as the project is configured to automatically load keys under `hydra.job.env_set` as environment variables when executing the scripts.

 #### Use the wandb logger